 It should be noted that the report contains insurers' answers received as part of the self-assessment exercise; it is therefore not an assessment by the AMF of the quality of commercial practices in the Québec insurance sector.

 Based on the principles and expectations set out in the Sound Commercial Practices Guideline (pdf - 341 KB)This link will open in a new window, insurers must develop strategies, policies and procedures commensurate with their nature, size and complexity.
-Moreover, under the AMF's Financial Institutions Supervisory Framework (pdf - 478 KB)This link will open in a new window, commercial practices are an integral part of an insurer's risk profile.
+Moreover, under the AMF's Financial Institutions Supervisory Framework, commercial practices are an integral part of an insurer's risk profile.

 The AMF wishes to emphasize that insurers' commercial practices must encompass the fair treatment of consumers at each stage of a product's life cycle.

 The Autorité des marchés financiers (the AMF) is the regulatory and oversight body for Québec's financial sector.